How to Stop Receding Gums

 The gum tissue is a layer of skin that sheaths the jaw bone and provides added

 support to the teeth.
-It also provides a seal around the teeth so that the food
+It also provides a seal

 debris and bacteria that enters our mouth every day cannot penetrate the soft